 The student at Colby normally takes from 12 to 18 credit hours in each semester and one offering during the January term.
 Full-time standing during a semester requires a minimum of 12 credit hours.
-A student may carry fewer than 12 credit hours only with the explicit approval of the dean of studies.
-In so doing, a student will be subject to review by the Committee on Academic Standing.
-Varsity athletes must consult with the director of athletics, the dean of studies, and their academic advisor regarding how the reduced course load may affect athletic eligibility.

 Each first-year student has a faculty advisor to assist in planning the academic program.
 A new faculty advisor is assigned when the student has selected a major.
 Approval of the faculty advisor(s) is required for all procedures affecting a student’s academic program.

 Prospective students frequently ask what subjects they will study—especially in the first year.
 It would be misleading to present any specific pattern of courses for either of the first two years.
 The programs of individual students may vary widely because there is considerable latitude within the requirements.
 To prepare for their lives in an increasingly complex society, students are encouraged to learn quantitative skills, to learn to write well, and to take courses that expose them to cultures other than their own.